Yipara logoYipara

 +

 Treatment depends on the severity and must be determined by a licensed veterinarian.
-Mild infections may be managed with antibiotics your vet prescribes.
+Mild infections may be managed with vet-prescribed medication your vet prescribes.
 Most dog tooth infections, however, require professional dental cleaning under anesthesia, and severely infected or damaged teeth usually need extraction.
 Never try to treat a dog tooth infection at home with human medications — many are toxic to dogs.
 If you notice swelling under your dog's eye, bad breath, or difficulty eating, see your vet promptly.

 How long can a dog go with an infected tooth?